WeaverStever/Email-Forwarding-Squarespace-Gmail/README.md

 8. Press Next Step and it the following box change the SMTP Server to smtp.gmail.com

-9. Enter your app name (from step 3) as the Username
+9. Enter your app name (from step 3) as the Username (this may need to be your gmail address)

 10. Enter the app code copied (step 4) as the Password